cisagov/get.gov/pages/domains/domains_choosing.md

 {% include 'content-blocks/general_domain_requirements.md' %}

-Names that <em>uniquely apply to your organization</em> are likely to be approved over names that could also apply to other organizations.
-In most instances, this requires including your state’s two-letter abbreviation.

-Requests for your organization’s <em>initials or an abbreviated name</em> might not be approved, but we encourage you to request the name you want.

 ## Only federal agencies can request generic terms
 Only federal agencies can request generic terms like vote.gov or benefits.gov.